Jab We Met: Post-production

 To promote the film, the actors appeared separately on different television shows.
 Kareena Kapoor appeared as guest judge on the singing talent contest Sa Re Ga Ma Pa Challenge 2007 whilst Shahid Kapoor appeared on STAR Voice of India and Jhalak Dikhhla Jaa; they later appeared together on the television show Nach Baliye.
 Apart from this, the producers also painted two full local trains in Mumbai from the Western and Central lines with Jab We Met imagery, where Shahid Kapoor chatted up with fellow passengers and informed them about the film.
 The title of the film was decided by a popular vote; moviegoers had a choice between Punjab Mail, Ishq Via Bhatinda (Love via Bhatinda') and Jab We Met (earlier titles of the film had included The Train, Geet and Geet Ready).

 Soundtrack

 Imtiaz Ali initially approached A. R. Rahman to compose the score and soundtrack for the film.
 However Rahman declined the offer assuring Imtiaz that he would do Rockstar.
 The score was composed and produced by Sanjoy Chowdhury.
 The film featured a soundtrack composed by Pritam with lyrics by Irshad Kamil.
 Sandesh Shandilya composed one song.
-The track "Mauja hi Mauja" is loosely based on raag Sindhu Bhairavi.
+The track "Mauja hi Mauja" is based on raag Sindhu Bhairavi.
 The film's soundtrack was released on 21 September 2007 by Kareena Kapoor on the musical show Sa Re Ga Ma Pa Challenge 2007.